Understanding Vision, Improving Life™

 Meet the team

 Dr. Khaderi is an ophthalmologist by training, subspecialized in Neuro-Ophthalmology and Orbital surgery.
 He is an adjunct Associate Professor of Ophthalmology at University of Utah's Moran Eye Center, Associate Director of Health Technology Innovation at the Center for Information Technology Research in the Interest of Society (CITRIS), the former Director of Neuro-Ophthalmology at the UC Davis Eye Center and founder of the university's Sports Vision Lab.
 He holds four U.S. Patents related to Vizzario technology.

 Jacob leads the front-end web development at Vizzario.
 He’s also the resident mobile developer, for both the Android and iOS platforms.
 He's a Computer Science Major from UC Davis.

-Joshua Joiner graduated from the USC School of Cinematic Arts, specializing in Interactive Entertainment Design and Production Management.
-He has co-authored two scientific research papers for ACM, showcased at both SIGCHI and SIGGRAPH, and received SIGGRAPH’s 2012 Laval Virtual Award.
-Joshua stands as Vizzario’s project manager while also heading game-related app design.
+Joshua Joiner is Vizzario's Product Lead.
+He graduated from USC's Interactive Media & Games Division, specializing in Product Management.
+After graduation Joshua co-founded his first tech-startup around interactive, sensor-based gaming hardware.
+He has also co-authored scientific research papers for ACM, showcased at both SIGCHI and SIGGRAPH, and received SIGGRAPH’s 2012 Laval Virtual Award.

 Kyle McDermott, PhD, is Vizzario’s vision scientist.
 His past work includes psychophysical experimentation examining visual search, color vision, perceptual learning and adaptation and orientation and motion perception including the use of eye tracking and electrophysiological recording.